-The United Kingdom held a referendum on June 23, 2016 in which a slim majority voted in favor of leaving the European Union (EU) in an action commonly referred to as Brexit.
-Although the terms of any future treaties are unknown, the effects of Brexit to Archer's operation will depend on any agreements the UK makes to retain access to EU markets either during a transitional period or more permanently.
+In 2019, the United Kingdom left the European Union (EU) in an action commonly referred to as Brexit.
+Although the terms of Brexit are still evolving, the effects of Brexit to Archer's operation will depend on any agreements the UK makes to retain access to EU markets either during a transitional period or more permanently.

-In the case of a hard Brexit, our exposure to disruptions to our supply chain and that of our customers, the imposition of tariffs and currency devaluation in the UK could result in a material impact to our consolidated revenue, earnings and cash flow.
+Disruptions to our supply chain and that of our customers, the imposition of tariffs and currency devaluation in the UK could result in a material impact to our consolidated revenue, earnings and cash flow.